 It does take a little practice, but is relatively easy to master.
 The following video shows it in action.

-Having used many mouthpiece toothbrushes, I think the implementation by Y-Brush is the best I have seen.
+Having used many mouthpiece toothbrushes, I think the implementation by Y-Brush is one of the best I have seen.
 The cleaning results are better than the vast majority.
 But, the newer product SymplBrush just takes the edge in my opinion.

 Take a look at the images below, this shows the plaque on my teeth before and after using Y-Brush.

 The after image is based on using Y-Brush for just 5 seconds on each row of teeth, 10 seconds in total.

 Whilst it is clear that some plaque still exists, the vast majority has been removed.